gt-cs3220-23fall/cs3220-labs/lab1/README.md

 **Grading:**

 If you pass test/part3/testall.mem (you need to see "Pass" ) you will get full credits.
-If you don't pass test/part3/testall.mem, you will get a partial grading based on the coverage of part 3 test suites.
+If you don't pass test/part3/testall.mem, you will get partial scores based on the coverage of part 3 test suites.

 **What to submit**:

-A zip file for your source code.
-Type ```make submit``` will generate a submission.zip.
++ A zip file of your source code.
+Run command ```make submit``` will generate a submission.zip.
 Please submit the submission.zip file.
 Please do not manually generate a zip file since that will likely break the autograding script.
 Instead use ```make submit``` command to generate the submission.zip file.
 Breaking autograding script due to wrong directory structures/missing files might deduct 5% of your score.

 ***Please carefully read [FAQ for part 3](#faq-for-part-3) before reaching out to TAs for help.***